woodenzen/blog/now.md

 # What I’m Doing Now.

 * I’m learning how to be more mindful.
+* I'm studying the life and philosopy of Socrates.
 * I am focused on continuing to write regularly.
 * I'm embracing journaling.
 * I'm practicing sketching.